-The increase in commercial segment revenues reflects higher sales of antenna systems partially offset by lower satellite networking systems revenues.
-The higher antenna systems revenue is attributable to higher year over year backlog and the conversion of certain of the backlog to revenue.
-The slightly lower satellite network revenue is due to lower consumer broadband revenues.
+The increase in commercial segment revenues reflects higher sales in both the satellite networks and antenna systems product lines.
+The higher satellite networking systems revenue and antenna systems revenue is attributable to higher year over year backlog and the conversion of certain backlog to revenue.
+The majority of the increase was attributable to sales growth from consumer and mobile broadband products totaling approximately \$15.8 million as compared to prior year.